GoodBoyNinja/Your-First-CEP-Panel/README.md

 # First steps
-Extensions are just a folder.
 Create a folder with the name of your tool somewhere that it is comfortable for you to work from.
 I'll refer to this folder as `myExtension` on this page.

 **Where?**
 You might be tempted to create your extension folder where extensions are loaded from (in one of the following directories as mentioned in the [CEP Cookbook](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_8.x/Documentation/CEP%208.0%20HTML%20Extension%20Cookbook.md)):